unbit/uwsgi.it/CustomerQuickstart.md

 To enable load balacing for a domain, just DNS map it to the Legion ip.

-The legion ip is reported as "legion_ip" in the container api data.
-If there is no legion_ip attribute in your responses, it means your server is not part of a Legion (ask your supplier for an upgrade)
+The legion ip is reported as "legion_address" in the container api data.
+If there is no legion_address attribute in your responses, it means your server is not part of a Legion (ask your supplier for an upgrade)

 Once the domain is DNS mapped, just change you vassal config from: